adaeo/MP3-List/README.md

-### This project is no longer being updated as of 07/03/2022

 # MP3-List
 Compare a delimited-text file containing song details with a directory of audio files using metadata obtained using eyeD3 module.
 Optionally, output missing entries and/or unmatched audio files in DTF files.